NielsdaWheelz/niels-gpt-2/WALKTHROUGH.md

 1. **Primer cache not in CLI:** Must build manually.

-2. **Double dropout:** Block adds dropout around attention/mlp, but attention also has internal dropout.
-Likely harmless.

-3. **Fixed special token IDs:** If you retrain tokenizer differently, must update settings.
+2. **Fixed special token IDs:** If you retrain tokenizer differently, must update settings.

-4. **No eval metrics beyond loss:** No perplexity, no downstream benchmarks.
+3. **No eval metrics beyond loss:** No perplexity, no downstream benchmarks.

-5. **No checkpoint pruning:** Can accumulate many step_*.pt files.
+4. **No checkpoint pruning:** Can accumulate many step_*.pt files.

 ---